 Underfloor heating mats vs loose cable kits

-Mats and cable kits are loosely connected in performance quality but do come with key differences, including how the output wattage is affected.
-That’s why there are differences when it comes to their measuring techniques.
+Mats and cable kits perform similarly but have key differences, including how their wattage output is affected.
+That’s why there are differences in their measuring techniques.

 Regardless of which heating system you choose, it’s better to have a little less cable than leftover cable.
-Excess cable is typically cut by the installing party and won’t work.
+Excess cable won’t work when typically cut by the installing party.
 So, purchasing a smaller mat is advised in this instance.

 Measuring methods for underfloor heating installation